vv2246/siblinarity_antichains/README.md

 # Siblinarity-based antichain partitioning of DAGs

-**Antichains code**
+**Siblinarity-based antichain partitioning of DAGs**

 Code for antichains written by Vaiva Vasiliauskaite v.vasiliauskaite16@imperial.ac.uk and Tim Evans t.evans@imperial.ac.uk .

-*Added Tim's standard .gitignore file to ensure only key files are uploaded.
+#*Added Tim's standard .gitignore file to ensure only key files are uploaded.
 Edit as needed.*

 ---

 ## Source Files

-Tell me what they do

 1. node_matrix_greedy_antichain_partition.py
 	This is the main file, which contains function matrix_node_recursive_antichain_partition.
 The function takes into its argument a graph,